Aldermore Business Savings Review 2026: 4.16% AER Fixed

 Eligible business typesUK-registered limited companies only

-Rates verified from aldermore.co.uk, April–May 2026.
+Verified from aldermore.co.uk, FSCS register, and FCA register, June 2026.
 Variable rates may have changed.
-Confirm all terms before opening.
+Confirm current terms before opening.

 Aldermore Bank logo